Swim Gear: Swedish Goggles Review

 Invented by Tommy Malmsten in the mid-1970s, Swedes became popular with competitive swimmers thanks to the low-profile lens, custom assembly, hard plastic lens, and unrivaled peripheral vision.

-Since the original Malmsten goggles exploded in popularity across the pool deck, other swim brands such as Speedo, Sporti, Arena, TYR, and others have released their versions of the popular Swedish goggles.
+Since the original Malmsten goggles exploded in popularity across the pool deck, other swim brands such as Speedo, Sporti, Arena, TYR, and others have released their own versions of the popular Swedish goggles.

 The Pros of Swedish Goggles

-Not many swim goggles can claim that they are still popular with swimmers nearly 50 years after launching.
+Not many swim goggles can claim they are still popular with swimmers nearly 50 years after launching.

 So why have Swedish swim goggles stood the test of time?